 Certified health education specialists educate the public on different aspects of health.
 Training to become a certified health instructor usually entails completion of a bachelor's or master's degree.

 A certified health education specialist is a health educator who has passed a test in order to demonstrate competency and academic knowledge in the field.
 These professionals tend to work at nonprofit organizations and schools, teaching the public how to live healthy lifestyles.

 |Required Education||A bachelor's degree or higher in health education, public health education or health promotion|

 |Other Requirements||Pass Certified Health Education Specialist exam|

 A health educator, as classified by the U.S. Bureau of Labor Statistics (BLS), promotes community education on healthy living, disease prevention, nutrition and exercise.
-The BLS (www.bls.gov) states that the majority of health educators in 2013 were employed in general, medical and surgical hospitals as well as in local government.
-Some of the other work environments included doctor's offices and individual and family services.
+The BLS (www.bls.gov) states that the majority of health educators in 2018 were employed in general, medical and surgical hospitals as well as in local government.
+Some of the other work environments included individual and family services and outpatient care centers.

 A certified health education specialist's job might include planning and managing an event or program based on the assessed needs of a particular audience.
 For instance, a specialist might offer a series of lectures on underage drinking and sexual activity at a health fair for middle or high school students.
 These educators are often called upon to work with a committee or team to handle the logistics of events, along with creating videos, brochures and other educational materials.

 According to Salary.com, the U.S. median annual income for health educators in 2019 was approximately $63,549.
 Salaries ranged from $55,525 to $71,409 for most of these professionals.

 Although a bachelor's degree is the minimum requirement, it is common for health educators to hold master's degrees.
 Some programs are offered in the Master of Public Health or Master of Education format.
 In addition to education courses, students in this field tend to take classes in human development, psychology and social work.